xyz961014/RefereeScheduler/README.md

 - **Experienced Assistant Referees** similarly for Assistant Referee roles

 The objective ensures high-quality officiating while maintaining fairness and feasibility across all assignments.

+### Data

+The dataset consists of anonymized scheduling data provided by the Tsinghua University Student Football Association.
+It covers 20 days of football matches.